Deathfireofdoom/big-corp-shopping/README.md

 # BIG-CORP-SHOPPING

+_Disclaimer: 2023-04-26 currently working on this project, so it is not perfect yet_

 ## Overview
 This project serves as a demonstration of the power of Go's concurrency and the capabilities of building high-performance distributed systems by combining Go's native concurrency support with technologies like Kafka and Redis.